MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/finish.md

-This scenario has explained how to launch a Kubernetes cluster.
-In future scenarios you'll learn more details about Kubernetes, starting with launching your first example application.
+This scenario has how to author, package, deploy and execute the assets to automate the decision making in your Credit Card Dispute process.